-US new-home sales drop 7.8 percent in January to 593,000
+Winter weather saps new-home sales 7.8 percent in January

-WASHINGTON (AP) — Sales of new U.S. homes fell in January for the second straight month, failing to rebound from a weather-related drop in December.
+WASHINGTON (AP) — Sales of new U.S. homes fell in January for the second straight month, possibly dragged down again by bad weather.

-The Commerce Department says last month’s sales came in at a seasonally adjusted annual rate of 593,000, lowest since August and down 7.8 percent from a revised 643,000 in December.
+The Commerce Department reported Monday that last month’s sales came in at a seasonally adjusted annual rate of 593,000, the lowest level since August and down 7.8 percent from a revised 643,000 in December.

-Economists had expected new home sales to bounce back after tumbling in December as harsh winter weather chilled demand.
+Economists had expected new home sales to bounce back after tumbling amid harsh winter weather in December.
+But they may have underestimated how bad January’s weather turned out to be.

+“There are good reasons to think that weather may have played a factor in the January result, as there were rare snowstorms in the South, fires and mudslides in California, and the normal occasional disruptions in the North,” Stephen Stanley, chief economist at Amherst Pierpont Securities, wrote in a research note.

 Most Read Stories